htw-imi-showtime/showtime-website/content/ss22/bachelor/b1-bloompipe/tech-stack.md

 We used **Node.js**, **Bootstrap** and **Websockets**.

 ## Design
-#### 3D Animations:
-- 3Ds Max, Corona Renderer, AfterEffects, Media Encoder In 3DS Max we modelled and animated the graphics for the presentation of our Pipeline.
+**3D Animations:** We used 3Ds Max, Corona Renderer, AfterEffects, Media Encoder.
+In 3DS Max we modelled and animated the graphics for the presentation of our Pipeline.
 The rendering was done in Corona Render.
 For the Post Process and managing the files and output we used Adobe After Effects and Media Encoder.

-Also some nice mentions to  [https://ezgif.com](https://ezgif.com/)  if you need some gifs and you don't have access to some adobe Products.
+Also some nice mentions to  [https://ezgif.com](https://ezgif.com/)  if you need some gifs and you don't have access to some Adobe Products.

-#### Formular-Presentation
+**Mockups & Wireframing:** Figma.

+We also used the Adobe Creative Cloud (Illustrator, Photoshop, InDesign, After Effects, Media Encoder) for visual design.

-Interactive Google Document that is accessible for an interactive showtime presentation via touch screen and can be edited cloud-based.
+**Formular-Presentation:** Interactive Google Document that is accessible for an interactive showtime presentation via touch screen and can be edited cloud-based.
 {{<image src="techstackdev.png" alt="tech stack part 2" caption="development tech stack">}}

 {{</section>}}